Dough Joy: Description

 Dough Joy is a small, queer-owned chain of doughnut shops in Seattle, specializing in vegan doughnuts.
 Varieties include: The Basic B (traditional glazed); the breakfast cereal-inspired Cereal Killer, which uses cereal milk and is topped with fruit-flavored cereal; The Faconator (maple frosting with coconut bacon); PB & HEYYY, which was inspired by a peanut butter and jelly sandwich and has peanut butter icing with strawberry jelly; and Petal to the Metal, a rose-flavored doughnut with pink marble icing.
 Other flavors have included birthday cake, caramel, carrot cake, chocolate with sprinkles, cookies and cream, cookie butter, everything bagel, french toast, mango con chile, s'mores, sour watermelon, strawberry milkshake, and vanilla Biscoff, as well as a Pride-theme variety with rainbow sprinkles.

 History

 Dough Joy was established by Christopher Ballard and Sean Willis in May 2021.
 The business initially operated from a food truck in Ballard, selling out from pre-orders on launch day.

 Dough Joy later opened brick and mortar shop on Pike Street, on Capitol Hill.
-The Capitol Hill location operates in the space previously occupied by Old School Frozen Custard.
+The now-closed Capitol Hill location operated in the space previously occupied by Old School Frozen Custard.
 Dough Joy also operates in West Seattle, which has a plant shop called Botanic! at the Disco.

 In 2024, the business confirmed plans to open a third shop in Ballard.

 Dough Joy Lil Dippers, or "doughnut balls", have been available at University of Washington games.